Howard J. McMurray

 Howard Johnstone McMurray (March 3, 1901 – August 14, 1961) was a U.S. Representative from Wisconsin, educator, and businessman.

+Biography

 Born near Mount Hope, Kansas, in Harvey County, Kansas, McMurray attended the public school, Berea Academy at Berea, Kentucky, and high school at Madison, Wisconsin.

 He graduated from the University of Wisconsin–Madison in 1936.

 He engaged in the life insurance business 1923–1928, and was an executive with air transport companies 1928–1935.

 He was a teacher of political science at the University of Wisconsin–Madison 1936–1942.

 McMurray was elected as a Democrat to the Seventy-eighth Congress (January 3, 1943 – January 3, 1945) as the representative of Wisconsin's 5th congressional district.